 Ages: 3 to 12 years (split into age brackets: 3 to 5 years; 5 to 7 years; 8 to 12 years)

-Duration: 12 to 16 October, and 19 to 23 October, Monday to Friday (except public holidays), three hours daily
+Duration: 23 November to 8 January, Monday to Friday (except public holidays), three hours daily

 Location: Centre Stage at 15 Woking Road